Maninisp/Bank_Statement_Analysis/README.md

 - **Type**

 ### Generating Dummy Bank Statement
 If you do not have an actual bank statement or statement with the above columns but still want to explore this repository, you can generate and analyze a dummy bank statement.
-The dummy bank statement data is generated in CSV and PDF formats using `generate_Statement.ipynb`.
+The dummy bank statement data is generated in CSV and PDF formats using `generate_DummyStatement.ipynb`.

 ### Analysis Procedure
-The analysis of the bank statement is performed in `read_statement.ipynb`.
+The analysis of the bank statement is performed in `analyse_statement.ipynb`.

 ## Files

-### 1. `generate_Statement.ipynb`
+### 1. `generate_DummyStatement.ipynb`

 - **Purpose**: Generates a dummy bank statement in CSV and PDF formats.
 - **Functionality**: